Aditya-A-garwal/AgAVLTree/README.md

     cmake -S .. -B . -DBUILD_TESTS=off

 **Note - In case a different compiler than the default is to be used, it is necessary to specify both the C and C++ compilers explicitly.
 This is because Google Test uses the C compiler as well.**

+### Building Online Documentation

+[Doxygen](https://github.com/doxygen/doxygen) has been used for generating the documentation for the repository.
+To generate docs, cd into the ```doxygen``` directory and run the following command -

+    doxygen config

+This will build the online documentation in the ```doxygen/html``` directory.
 ## How to Use
 To use the tree, include the file ```AgAVLTree.h``` in your program and instantiate the ```AgAVLTree``` class.
 The type of data which the instance manages should be passed as a template argument.
 Additionally, custom comparators for less-than and equals comparisons can also be provided, which, if given, would be used over any overloaded < and == operators.
 If these are not provided, the type must have operator< and operator== implemented.<br>
 The class contains insert and erase methods to insert and erase nodes, which return true or false depending on whether the insertion/erasing was succesful.